 Corvette enthusiasm often starts years before ownership.
 So it was with Jim Gessner’s first job in 1957 at Bud’s Esso service station in New Jersey.
-A customer with a black 1957 fuel-injected Corvette showed young Jim how to fuel the car without spilling, and how to gently lift the hood without damage.
+A customer with a black 1957 fuel-injected Corvette showed young Jim how to fuel the car without spilling fuel down the side, and how to gently lift the hood without damage.

-The 57 red fuel injection convertible he and his wife Dee restored in Big Bear Lake, California in 1978-82.
-Vin number #3537, was found in Minnesota in 2013 after a recent purchase by a collector.
+The 57 red fuel injection convertible he and his wife Dee restored in Big Bear Lake, California in 1978-82 was a great original example found in Long Beach, CA. Vin number #3537, was sold in 1984 and found in Minnesota in 2013 after a recent purchase by a collector.
 He found Jim's old business card taped behind the kick panel.
 If these cars could only talk.

 Jim has been a member of numerous Corvette Clubs.
 In 1981 he started the Southern California NCRS chapter with forty-three other charter members, and served on the National Corvette Restorers Society’s National Board of Directors, as its National Activities Director.

-He and Ed Carole created the “California Gold and Legend'' Swap and Show All Corvette Meet held from 1985 to 1989 in Palm Springs, California.
+He and Ed Carole created the “California Gold and Legend'' Swap and Show All Corvette Meet held from 1985 to 1989 in Palm Springs, California

 In 1987 and 2002, GM’s 75th and Corvette's 50th birthdays, Jim assisted Steve Earle, founder of the Monterey Historic Races, by locating key Corvette race cars, owners and drivers.
 He also assisted the PEBBLE BEACH CONCOUR in finding 1953-1968 significant cars to be placed on the putting green above the LODGE and show.

 Jim has often been called a Corvette Historian by fellow enthusiasts as his knowledge of the cars life is vast.